 5. Peace, Pleasure, Play

-When we grow up we grow up we often forget how important things like play and pleasure are for or physical and mental health.
+When we grow up we often forget how important things like play and pleasure are for or physical and mental health.
 When we are sick, acute periods of our disease can shift our focus even further to away from being playful, or activities in which we experience pleasure, all that can bring us a sense of peace.
-I am not suggesting that when you are in a plain flare that you go silly, however watching and movie that makes you laugh or playing music you like so you can have a little dance, even a chair dance can help.
+I am not suggesting that when you are in a plain flare that you go silly, however watching and a movie that makes you laugh or playing the music you like so you can have a little dance, even a chair dance can help.
 Things like that can increase endorphins and reduce the sensation of pain.
-Even sex or being intimate with a partner, masturbation produce all the good hormones in your body and reduce the sensation of pain.
-Finding ways to play and to find pleasure can reduce pain levels, even in flare.
+Even sex or being intimate with a partner, masturbation produces all the good hormones in your body and reduces the sensation of pain.
+Finding ways to play and to find pleasure can reduce pain levels, even in a flare.

-Play doesn’t have to be climbing trees or being super heroes.
+Play doesn’t have to be climbing trees or being superheroes.
 You define what play is to you.
 Play can be singing in the shower.
-Play can be car dancing/singing, one of my personal favourites.
+Play can be car dancing/singing, one of my personal favorites.
 Play can be laughing at a funny movie or video on the internet and when I say laugh I mean laughing without caring what others think, yes even if you snort.
-Play is a bout pleasure and you are so very worth that.
+Play is about pleasure and you are so very worth that.
 This is not an exhaustive list so here are a few more for you to explore;

-Self care box, store a few things that you find useful, distracting, playful, pleasurable and fun in one place.
-Preferably in the place that you like to spend time when you need to take care eg during a flare.
+Self-care box, store a few things that you find useful, distracting, playful, pleasurable and fun in one place.
+Preferably in the place that you like to spend time when you need to take care of eg during a flare.

 Forgive yourself and be gentle on yourself when your body doesn’t do as you or others expect.